How to Maximize Your Chances of Seeing Wolves in Yellowstone Country

 Once driven extinct in the Lower 48 due to hunting and poisoning, wolves first returned to Yellowstone National Park between 1995 and 1997, when biologists relocated 41 wolves from Canada and Montana.
 Populations flourished and, as of January 2016, scientists report that at least 98 wolves in 10 packs live primarily in Yellowstone and 528 wolves live within the Greater Yellowstone Ecosystem.

 Watching these majestic creatures frolic freely in the wild is the adventure of a lifetime.
 Though there is a good chance that you’ll see wild wolves in Yellowstone during the snowy winter months, you have to be well prepared and patient.

 © Henry Holdsworth

-Here are a few travel tips for maximizing your chances to see the graceful Canis lupus in its natural habitat.
+Here are a few travel tips for maximizing your chances to see Canis lupus in its natural habitat.